 Metallic paint colors provide a plethora of options for any home or a business owner.
 But care must be taken to use them to their full advantage, such as adding light to a room, without letting them overwhelm the space.

 Fagan Painting is ready to help.
-We will apply our years of experience with all types of home paints and techniques to aid you in finding the ideal solutions for your house.
+We will apply our years of experience with all types of Pittsburgh metallic paint uses and techniques to aid you in finding the ideal solutions for your house.
 Call today to get started.